lukelittle/homepage/content/posts/hugo-blog-aws-side-quest/index.md

 No maintenance.
 Just HTML, a CDN, and vibes.

+The whole stack:
+- **Hugo** for static site generation
+- **S3** for object storage
+- **CloudFront** for CDN + edge functions
+- **Route 53** for DNS
+- **ACM** for SSL certificates
+- **GitHub Actions** for CI/CD
+- **Terraform** for infrastructure as code

+Total monthly cost: ~$0.50 for Route 53 hosted zone.
+Everything else fits in free tier.

 ---

 ## The unexpected benefit

 Honestly, getting stuck for a few hours was probably good for me.
 I had to slow down, re-read documentation, and remember exactly how CloudFront, ACM, and Route 53 interact — instead of relying on half-remembered muscle memory.

+Building this site reminded me why I got into infrastructure in the first place: you can take a bunch of managed services, wire them together thoughtfully, and end up with something that just works.
+No servers to patch, no databases to tune, no midnight pages about memory leaks.

+Just a website that loads fast, costs nothing, and requires zero maintenance.

 Not the night I planned, but not wasted either.